Favourite Ingredient: Yutaka Frozen Udon Noodles

 I still buy wok-ready udon, which can’t be beaten for convenience and are perfectly decent in an everyday stir-fry, but I use frozen udon when I’m cooking something a bit more special.
 They remind me of fresh udon that I’ve eaten in restaurants and are incredibly easy to cook: place a frozen block into a bowl, pour over freshly boiled water, gently separate the noodles then drain after one minute and they’re ready to be stir-fried or added to soup.

-The only supermarket I’ve found that sells Yutaka frozen udon is Ocado but some specialist online retailers stock them too.
-One pack costs £2.89 and contains three servings so they’re a little more expensive than the non-frozen versions but I think they’re worth it.
-If I had unlimited freezer space I would fill my drawers with these wonderful noodles and I suppose that’s the only (tiny) downside - freezer space can be harder to come by than cupboard space but I can’t be without these irresistible udon so I’m more than happy to give them a dedicated corner in my freezer.
+If I had unlimited space I would fill my freezer with these noodles and I suppose that’s the only (tiny) downside - freezer space can be harder to come by than cupboard space.
+I can’t be without these irresistible udon, though, so I’m more than happy to give them a dedicated corner in my freezer.